Who are we?

 Pure mischief in a tuxedo, mayhem follows her wherever she goes, but she is a delight all the same.
 We welcomed this bundle of chaos in 2018.
 We think she’s a dog in a cat’s body, she will follow at your feet and sit by your side (until something else grabs her attention).
 However, obedience is not in her nature.

 Pixie is permanently playful, the eternal kitten really.
-She keeps Mac and Mouse on their toes and is happier outdoors than in… She loves nothing better than to explore the woods, unless the sun is shining of course, and then she might find a warm window sill to snooze the day away on.
+She happier outdoors than in… She loves nothing better than to explore the woods, unless the sun is shining of course, and then she might find a warm window sill to snooze the day away on.

-Bonnie and Clyde are one of the few rescues here who actively contribute to the day to day maintenance, by mowing the grass!
+The sheep are among the few rescues here who actively contribute to the day to day maintenance, by mowing the grass!

 Ollie